w0whitaker/wwdev/src/posts/epg-post.md

 ---
 title: 'ephemeral pattern generator'
-excerpt: 'Wanting to learn about event listeners in JavaScript, I ended up making something completely useless.'
+excerpt: 'Working with event listeners in JavaScript to manipulate the DOM.'
 ---

 <section>